terraform-ibm-modules/terraform-ibm-cos/modules/replication/README.md

 # Replication Module

 This module configures replication between IBM Cloud Object Storage (COS) buckets.
-It creates the necessary IAM authorization policies and replication rules to enable data replication from a source bucket to one or more target buckets.
+It creates the necessary IAM authorization policies (via the [s2s-auth module](https://github.com/terraform-ibm-modules/terraform-ibm-s2s-auth)) and replication rules to enable data replication from a source bucket to one or more target buckets.

+The source COS instance GUID and source bucket name are parsed automatically from `source_bucket_crn`.
+The target COS instance GUID and target bucket name are parsed from each rule's `destination_bucket_crn`.
+You do not need to supply those values separately.

 ## Features

 - Creates IAM authorization policies to allow source COS instance to write to target buckets
 - Supports multiple replication rules to different destinations
 - Configurable replication settings per rule (priority, prefix filtering, delete marker replication)
-- Optional IAM authorization policy creation
+- Optional IAM authorization policy creation per rule

 ## Usage